hotwax/oms-documentation/deployment&configuration/tathya/userCreation/listUsersTathya.md

 Once the access is granted, the user is automatically listed in Tathya and by default gets assigned a “public” role.

+{% hint style="warning" %}
-**Note:** The user's account is not yet fully configured.
+The user's account is not yet fully configured.
 The auto-assigned public role does not give the required access to view charts or dashboards.
 To grant access, you have to assign the necessary roles and permissions to the user's account.
+{% endhint %}

 To complete the setup, proceed by logging into Tathya with your credentials.